Vuong-Chu/Notes/Java/README.md

 * Javabean Component Archietecture: The server and client tiers might also include components based on the JavaBeans component architecture (JavaBeans components) to manage the data flow between the following:

- * An application client or applet and components running on the Java EE server
+  * An application client or applet and components running on the Java EE server.

- * Server components and a database
+  * Server components and a database.

 JavaBeans components are not considered Java EE components by the Java EE specification.
 JavaBeans components have properties and have get and set methods for accessing those properties.
 JavaBeans components used in this way are typically simple in design and implementation but should conform to the naming and design conventions outlined in the JavaBeans component architecture.
 * Java Server Communications: The client communicates with the business tier running on the Java EE server either directly or, as in the case of a client running in a browser, by going through web pages or servlets running in the web tier.